 - The rights of trans people to name change and legal gender recognition have also been clarified (A.P. , Garcon and Nicot v.
 France and X. v. the former Yugoslav Republic of Macedonia).

 Practical information on strategic litigation

-  - If you would like more information on any of this work, please contact Arpi Avetisyan, Senior Litigation Officer.
+- If you would like more information on any of this work, please contact Arpi Avetisyan, Head of Litigation.

 - Please note that ILGA-Europe is not in a position to offer legal advice on the merits of your own particular case.